Protection of Children from Violence

 Cross-Sectoral Case Management System

 To strengthen systems and services for vulnerable children, UNICEF is working with the Government of Oman to establish a cross-sectoral case management system (CMS) for well-coordinated care covering integrated early childhood development (IECD), protection and the inclusion of vulnerable children.
 The initiative was endorsed by the ministries of education, health, and social development, and successfully piloted in two governorates.
 By enhancing coordination between the respective sectors and existing services, the diverse needs of vulnerable children and their families can be met with more effective and sustained impact.
-The CMS will ensure children are identified in various settings including schools and healthcare centres.
+The CMS will ensure children are identified in various settings including schools and healthcare centers.

 Mental Health and Psychosocial Support (MHPSS)

-UNICEF first assessed the capacity of social workers from the ministries of education, health and social development as well as school nurses to provide these services.
+UNICEF first assessed the capacity of social workers from the ministries of education, health, and social development as well as school nurses to provide these services.
 Based on this assessment, UNICEF then supported the development of material tailored to the Omani context and trained 57 staff from these ministries in the basics of mental health and the provision of psychosocial support to children, either online or in-person.

-The approach focuses on prevention, early detection, intervention and referral, and seeks to equip MHPSS service providers with the tools they need to help children, young people and their parents to overcome any challenges they may face or experience.
+The approach focuses on prevention, early detection, intervention, and referral, and seeks to equip MHPSS service providers with the tools they need to help children, young people and their parents to overcome any challenges they may face or experience.

 Following this training of trainers, the Government of Oman will roll out the programme across the country, thereby ultimately benefitting all school children.
 This contributes to a stronger overall care environment, which promotes the inclusion of the most vulnerable children and their families.